Ckemplen/ACE_Model_Implementation/README.md

 **At this stage the project is simply a skeleton representation in python of the architecture and concepts, not a working program.
 There is a lot to flesh out before there is a running MVP.**

+I should also caveat that I do not expect this model to be viable **yet**, the limitations of context window and API costs will throttle the throughput of data required for this to be a transformational tool.
+While I fully expect the cost of API calls to come down significantly, and that context window sizes will grow exponentially, we just aren't there yet - however the idea is to be fully ready to plug in these advancements once they do arrive.

 ### Sources ###
 Weng, Lilian.
 (Jun 2023).
 LLM-powered Autonomous Agents".
 Lil’Log. https://lilianweng.github.io/posts/2023-06-23-agent/.